mojaloop/documentation/docs/index.md

 actionText: Getting Started →
 actionLink: /getting-started/
 features:
-- title: Commmunity
+- title: Community
   details: Learn about the community behind the tech
 - title: Technical
   details: See inside the different components, and deploy Mojaloop for yourself!
 - title: API Specification
-  details: Learn the different APIs that Mojaloop speaks so you can build your integration
+  details: Learn the different APIs that Mojaloop speaks, so you can build your integration
+- title: Chart of Accounts (COA)
+  details: Accounts for a Mojaloop Scheme and to describe how typical transactions impact the accounts
 ---